Warrior II Pose

 6. For neck problems: Look straight in front of you while keeping your head in a neutral position.
 Don't turn your head.

 7. For pregnancy: This posture is safe for most women during the first trimester.
-However, you need to seek the guidance of an experienced yoga instructor if you are prone to miscarriages.
+However, you should seek the guidance of an experienced yoga instructor if you are prone to miscarriages.
 Personalized advice is also important after the first trimester.

 Modifications and Props: